LCC-CIT/CS296N-CourseMaterials/Labs/Lab01-Identity/Lab1Instructions-Identity.md

 Report what you did for this exercise by entering the appropriate phrase in the online text of the Moodle assignment:

-- "Did it all" means you added a migration, updated the database, set breakpoints, ran the app and studied the code.
-- "Inspected the code" means that's all you did.
-- "None of the above" means you didn't do the exercise
+- "Didn't do it"
+- "Studied it": Carefully studied the code in the book to understand it.
+5/10
+* "Ran and studied it": Downloaded the code, put breakpoints in relevant methods and experimented with the code to understand how it works: 7/10
+* "Did it all": Downloaded the exercise start and did all the steps in the exercise: 10/10

 ### Part 2, Your Web Site

--   Since this is the first lab of the term in which you are pushing code to GitHub, you can delete all your old branches from last term.
-Be sure your main branch is up to date before deleting them!
--   Create a new branch named *Lab02* based on your main branch.
--   You may want to upgrade your web site to use .NET 6.0, but this is not required.
+-   Make a new repository.
+Copy the source code for the final version of your web app from last term into a new repository and create a Lab01 branch.
--   Add Identity to your web app&mdash;use the same database as the one used by your application. (**don't** create a separate `DbContext` class.)
+-   Add Identity to your web.
-- Your *user* model will need to inherit from the IdentityUser class.
-Make the following changes to your *user* model.

-  -   Remove the the `DbSet` you were using for your *user* model
-  -   Remove the ID.
-  -   Add one or more properties.
-You can choose the properties, just don't duplicate the ones already in `IdentityUser`.
+-   Modify the seed data to work with the Identity UserManager.
--   Add a migration and update your database.
-Confirm that the identity tables have been added to your database correctly.
+-   Add a Registration page to your web app.

-The changes you've made to your project won't have any effect on the way the web app works, but the database will now contain the Identity tables, including a new table for `AppUser`.